deytalytics/dataproductpoc-docs/dp-poc.md

 * Countries.csv
 * Continents.csv

-These will be uploaded to the input data port.
+These will be uploaded to the input data port using a http POST request

 ### Transformation
-Data pipelining sql can also be uploaded via the input data port which will fire transformation which will merge the data into a continents and countries dataset which will be saved in a relational database in the abstraction layer.
+Data pipelining sql can be uploaded via the input data port (using a http POST request) which will then fire transformation which will merge the data into a continents and countries dataset which will be saved in a relational database in the abstraction layer.

 ### Output Data
 This abstracted dataset will then be further transformed to json and csv files which will be made available to the data consumer from the output data port